 As stated, we would also like to have the ability to get a lot of these side-effects by default.
 That is the purpose of this module.
 It does the following:

-pwnlib.term.init()to put your terminal in raw mode and implements functionality to make it appear like it isn’t.
+- Calls pwnlib.term.init() to put your terminal in raw mode and implementing functionality to make it look like it is not.

 - Setting the pwnlib.context.log_level to “info”.

 - Tries to parse some of the values in sys.argv and every value it succeeds in parsing it removes.

 This module is our “clean” python-code.
 As a rule, we do not think that importing pwnlib or any of the submodules should have any significant side-effects (besides e.g. caching).

 For the most part, you will also only get the bits you import.
 You for instance not get access to pwnlib.util.packing simply by doing import pwnlib.util.

 Though there are a few exceptions (such as pwnlib.shellcraft), that does not quite fit the goals of being simple and clean, but they can still be imported without implicit side-effects.